solid-contrib/information/decision-making-processes.md

 # Abstract
 This document defines the formal governance process for Solid, and records how this has changed over time.
-Currently, governance is based around Solid Team who consult the Solid Decision Panel for votes on occasion.
+Currently, governance is based around Solid Team who consult the Solid Panel for their opinion via a vote on occasion.
 The Solid Team has broad authority, which they seek to exercise as rarely as possible.
 The Solid Leader (who is in the Solid Team) needs to approve any decision making processes for it to be legitimate and the Solid Leader can veto decisions at any point.

 # Scope
+The scope of Solid governance includes but it not limited to:
-At the moment the focus of this document is for changes to the Solid specification.
+* Changes to the Solid specification.
 Decisions around the Solid Specification changes need to have a procedure around them to encourage conversation to find accepted legitimate solutions to more complex decisions.
-There are other decisions that could also fall under this decision making process, including:
 * How to start a [Solid Project](https://github.com/orgs/solid/projects) i.e. a GitHub project in the Solid Github account?
 * What to include on the [Solid roadmap](https://github.com/solid/information/blob/master/solid-roadmap.md)?
 * Which communication channels to use for Solid conversations?
 * What to include in the Solid test suite?
-(please add more items you should be on this list)

 # [The Solid Team]
 The Solid Team is a 5 person trusted group who manage Solid, which currently consists of: